One of the scariest things when it comes to finances is being average.

 - 67% of those aged 45-55 save for retirement.

-- Those who are 55+ are the most likely to have saved for retirement, at 77%.
+- Those 55+ are the most likely to have saved for retirement, at 77%.

 Retirement Savings Through Work:

-The majority of employees who have access to an employer-sponsored retirement plan take advantage of it.
+Most employees with access to an employer-sponsored retirement plan take advantage of it.
 But almost one in five people do not.

 This law will go a long way toward increasing plan participation and help people get on the right track for reaching their retirement goals.
-But it is important for employees to take control of their retirement savings and not leave their contributions or investments to the default settings.
+But employees need to take control of their retirement savings and not leave their contributions or investments to the default settings.

 Here are some facts about plan participation:

-- 47% of workers say that they are offered a retirement plan at work, and 81% of those offered a plan contribute to it.
+- 47% of workers say that they are offered a retirement plan at work, and 81% of those offered a plan contribute.

 - Overall, only 38% of workers contribute to a workplace retirement plan.